Updated: Dec 31, 2020

 But the truth is, sometimes they just need to FEEL, and this is their way of expressing their emotions.
 They are hungry, tired, angry, or sad.
 The water is too wet.
 The sun is too hot.
 The bowl is the wrong color.
 The food is slimy.
 The truck is mine.
 I don’t want to leave.
 I do want to leave.
 We have a hard time accepting their emotional expression because it is just so BIG.
 And we aren’t used to it.
 We don’t get to practice feeling feelings all that often, do we?
 When we are hungry or tired or angry or sad we stuff it, fix it, numb it, or, my personal favorite, blame someone else.

 I was recently introduced (by a 1st grader to her mom) as her “feelings teacher.”
-I love this, because really, when you boil down my day that is exactly what I do.
+I love this, because really when you boil down my day that is exactly what I do.
 I talk about feelings, teach kids to recognize and name their feelings, and with the right dose of kumbaya, teach them how to feel the feelings.
 Not stuff it, fix it, or numb it, but feel it.

 Underneath that kumbaya?
 Brain science.
 Research shows that putting feelings into words produces therapeutic effects on the brain.
-When you put feelings into words, you increase activation in the prefrontal cortex and that produces a reduced response in the amygdala which allows for executive functioning skills to be strengthened (problem solving, perspective taking, inhibiting behavior, focus).
+When you put feelings into words, you increase activation in the prefrontal cortex and that produces a reduced response in the amygdala which allows for executive functioning skills to be strengthened (problem-solving, perspective taking, inhibiting behavior, focus).

 So the next time a tantrum comes along?
 Regulate yourself.
 Validate their feelings.
 Offer comfort and a safe place to have emotions.
 Then let them have their feelings without shame or blame.
 Recognize that it is going to trigger you and that is normal!
-Name your own feelings and ride it out, remembering that children learn how to handle big emotions by the way we handle their AND ours.
+Name your own feelings and ride it out, remembering that children learn how to handle big emotions by the way we handle theirs AND ours.